spngbob/major-project/beta.md

 # beta testing feed back

-## in class beta tester
+## in class beta tester, ie Josh
+- "could use more sound"
+- "10/10 would click again"

-## out of class beta tester 1 - father, ie man with computer science degree
+## out of class beta tester 1 - my dad, ie dude with a computer science degree

+- Your "Cookie Counter" / scoreboard at the top is a little hard to read.
+Perhaps put it on a solid background.
+    - fixed, is on a brown background
+- The benefit of your various bakers is labeled inconsistently.
+What I mean by this is that your first three are labeled as CPS, and your last three are labeled as + X cookies.
+You should one or the other.
+    - not fixed because that was intentional

+- Clair Saffitz is touching the edge of its button box.
+This won't be an issue if you make the change from # 2 to CPS.

+- I like  the way your cookie changes size when you click it.

+- The background graphic is a nice touch, too!
+You might want to find a higher resolution pic, though, as it gets a little blurry when it's in a big browser window.
+    - can't find a
+- Are you going to add any other things to spend your cookies on?

+- Could you put a sound effect on clicking the cookie?

-## out of class beta tester 2 - muhammad, ie someone who has no clue how computers work
+## out of class beta tester 2 - a friend with no clue how computers work